MPC88/MC_SVRespawns/README.md

 =======
 Stations and ravagers respawn after configurable timer (default: 30 minutes).

-Stations will respawn with the same faction, but at new random x, y coordinates and undiscovered.
+Stations will respawn with the same faction, but at new random x, y coordinates in that sector and will be marked as undiscovered.

 Ravagers will respawn at new x, y coordinates and with a new randomly generated ship/loadout etc.